 Mira’s Weapon Loadouts

 Mira has access to both the Vector .45 ACP submachine gun and the ITA12L pump action shotgun.
-The Vector has relatively low damage, but this is compensated by an insanely high 1200 rate of fire.
+The Vector has relatively low damage, but this is compensated by an insanely high 1200 rate of fire and a recently reduced recoil.
 The capacity is somewhat low though, so you’ll easily rinse through your ammunition if you’re not careful.
 The shotgun is fairly destructive on walls.
 Sidearms include the USP40, a standard handgun that’s okay if paired with the shotgun, and the ITA12S shotgun that deals more damage than the primary shotgun at the cost of recoil and capacity.

 Her selection of gadgets include the deployable shield and the Nitro Cell.
 You can use the shield as an extra line of defence if needed, but it’s usually best to go with the C4 for that explosive surprise.